 Tighten Efficiency in Your Portfolio Companies with our Podcast: Streamlining Accounting Processes with Megan Weis

 These partners are uniquely well-positioned for a private equity exit plan that requires a "hit the ground running" approach because they have multiple functionalities that shores up operation cost margins where they're most vulnerable and can also be applied over and over again as firms work to create high-performing roll-up companies.
-Once you've found a partner you can trust to understand your needs, achieving EBITDA margins that allow you to hit your goal multiples becomes well within reach from the outset of future transactions.
+Once you've found a partner you can trust to understand your needs, achieving EBITDA margins that allow you to hit your goal multiples becomes well within reach for all portfolio companies from the outset of future transactions.

 Get the Playbook: HERE.